Whitecat18/Javahexor/README.md

 ### Note

-*The location tracker will only works on https , not on http while tunneling.*
+*The location tracker will only works on https , not on http while tunneling.
+We are using an SOC Technique to gather exact location using geolocation.
+Remaining All the Tasks will be done by JSON API'S *

 If you find any Errors while tunneling .
 Install the [Tunneling services](#tunnel-usages) manually.